cnio-bu/protter/README.md

 # protter

 Pipeline to generate peptide-spectrum matches using different search engines against target and decoy databases.
+Input may be local or remote (see [Data sources](#data-sources)).

 Allows for the easy addition of datasets and search engines.